-The Holistic Review Pilot should establish a Holistic Review Program that develops the parameters and criteria for evaluation by a post-Pilot Holistic Review Team, using the ATRT3 objectives as an outline.
-In a post-Pilot Holistic Review, the structures would participate via self-assessment, giving the Holistic Review team the necessary building blocks to complete the comprehensive evaluation envisioned by the ATRT3 objectively.
+The Pilot Holistic Review should establish a Holistic Review Program that develops the principles and criteria for evaluation by a post-pilot Holistic Review Team, using the ATRT3 objectives as an outline.
+In a post-pilot Holistic Review, the structures would participate via self-assessment, giving the Holistic Review Team the necessary building blocks to complete the comprehensive evaluation envisioned by the ATRT3 objectively.